POSSA/freepbx-lenny_blacklist_mod/README.md

 Modifies the FreePBX blacklist to redirect blacklisted calls to lenny@itslenny.com

-Apr 23, 2013
+Apr 24, 2013
-This is a work in progress, not currently operational.
+Module is operational and ready for testing.